-Our Chief Medical Epidemiologist Mini Kamboj offers the facts and answers questions you may have about the COVID-19 vaccine and cancer.
+Our Chief Medical Epidemiologist Mini Kamboj answers questions you may have about the COVID-19 vaccine and cancer.

 Is the vaccine safe for people in active treatment for their cancer?

 What about cancer patients with severely weakened immune systems?

 The COVID-19 vaccines are safe for patients with severely weakened immune systems, for example, as the result of a stem cell transplant.
 But these vaccines may not work as well during certain phases of cancer treatment.